- Character Development -

 Den and Pack Meetings

-Den meetings are the stepping-stones by which a boy progresses through the Cub Scout program.
+Den meetings are the stepping-stones by which a youth progresses through the Cub Scout program.
 At pack meetings, families celebrate their achievements along the way.

 Blue and Gold Banquets